InvertedWorld00/Japanese-Learning-App---Public-README./README.md

-# NihongoNeko - Japanese Learning App - https://nihongoneko.nn-dev.co.uk/
+# NihongoNeko🐱 - Japanese Learning App - https://nihongoneko.nn-dev.co.uk/

 As part of my language learning journey, I decided to build my own flashcard system to help cement vocabulary into long-term memory.
 The idea was to use a Spaced Repetition System (SRS) algorithm, which figures out the best time for a user to review a card so the word really sticks.
 With enough practice, this approach can make someone genuinely proficient in a language.
 The concept is inspired by the popular app Anki (https://apps.ankiweb.net/), but I wanted to create my own take on it.